-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by economy
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by economy

 Optimism among Asia-Pacific companies rose for the third straight quarter in July-September 2016 on signs China's growth is stabilising, although they remained wary of risks from volatile oil prices and the outcome of the U.S. presidential election, a Thomson Reuters/INSEAD survey showed.

-The Thomson Reuters/INSEAD Asian Business Sentiment Index, representing the six-month outlook of 118 firms, inched up to 68 for July-September versus 67 three months prior.
+The Thomson Reuters/INSEAD Asian Business Sentiment Index .TRIABS RACSI, representing the six-month outlook of 118 firms, inched up to 68 for July-September versus 67 three months prior.

 Philippine firms were the most upbeat followed by those in China, Australia and Indonesia.
 Companies in Singapore were the most pessimistic.